TumaniNtombi/TumaniNtombi/README.md

 🧃 Founder of O Shots (Vitamin C & Ginger Booster shots)
 🌍 Building smart, sustainable solutions for Africa
-👯 I’m looking to collaborate on Cloud Architecture, DevOps Engineering and UX Design 📫 How to reach me: You can email me at ntombimodimo@gmail.com
+👯 I’m looking to collaborate on Cloud Architecture, DevOps Engineering and UX Design 📫 How to reach me:ntombimodimo@gmail.com

 ---
 ✨ Always learning, building, and sharing.